midnightbreakfast/web/_src/magazine/_posts/issue002/2014-07-28-edan-lepucki.md

 title: Edan Lepucki
 by: Lydia Kiesling
 bio: |
   Lydia Kiesling is a staff writer for <cite>The Millions</cite> and the creator of the semi-regular <cite>Modern Library Revue</cite>.
 Her writing has appeared at <cite>Salon</cite>, <cite>Slate</cite>, <cite>Bullett</cite>, among other places, and she was a judge in the 2014 Tournament of Books.
-She lives in San Francisco, works in Berkeley, and sporadically Tweets at [@lydiakiesling](http://twitter.com/lydiakiesling).
+She lives in San Francisco, works in Berkeley, and sporadically tweets at [@lydiakiesling](http://twitter.com/lydiakiesling).
 illustrator:
   name: TK
   url: #